-How To Embroider Flowers By Hand
+How To Embroider Flowers

-Flowers are by far my favorite thing to embroider by hand, and the opportunities are endless when you know how to make a few good stitches.
+Flowers are by far my favorite thing to embroider by hand, and the opportunities are endless when you know how to do a few embroidery stitches.
 I’ve compiled some of my favorite stitches that I use.
 The stitches I’m about to list are my most frequently used stitches for embroidering flowers, but they are definitely not the only ones you can use!
 I recommend getting a book for reference on embroidery stitches and finding ones that you’d like to try!
 Get creative and use them in different parts of the flowers.
 If you’re not familiar with some of the embroidery stitches that I list below, I also have step by step instructions for all of them in this post all about some of the most common types embroidery stitches.

 For Flower Petals